DIYBookScanner/spreads/doc/plugins.rst

 Plugins
 *******

-*spreads* comes with a variety of plugins pre-installed, most of which are activated by default (except for :ref:`djvubind`).
+*spreads* comes with a variety of plugins pre-installed.
 Plugins perform their actions at several designated points in the workflow.
-They can also add options and arguments to the command-line switches of each command.
+They can also add specify options that can be set from one of the interfaces.

 subcommand plugins
 ==================